jarar21/RoleplayTTS/README.md

 ## Additional Notes;

 - The script utilizes TikTok's TTS API to generate audio files.
 Make sure you have a valid TikTok session ID configured in the `config.ini` file.;
-- If a line in the input file does not start with "DAN:" or "GPT:", it will use the "en_female_ht_f08_wonderful_world" voice to generate the audio.;

 ## Credits;